 Med.
-Dr. Sci. and Associate Professor from Karolinska Institutet
+Dr. Sci. and Associate Professor from Karolinska Institutet.
 Chairman of the Board of Xolaris AB.
-Member of the boards of Biogaia AB, Mobilaris AB and MD International AB (Min Doktor).
+Member of the Board of Biogaia AB and Nynäs petroleum AB.

-Former member of the Board of Svenska Cellulosa Aktiebolaget SCA, the Swedish National Insurance Office and the Swedish International Development Cooperation Agency (SIDA).
+Former member of the Board of Svenska Cellulosa Aktiebolaget SCA, the Swedish National Insurance Office and the Swedish International Development Cooperation Agency (SiDA).
 Former Chairman of SPBI (Svenska Petroleum och Biodrivmedelsinstitutet).
 Minister for Trade 2007-2014, and Minister for Nordic Cooperation 2010-2014.
 Former researcher at Karolinska Institutet.